stitchdata/docs/_integration-schemas/harvest-forecast/roles.md

   - name: "name"
     type: "string"
-    description: "The name of the role"
+    description: "The name of the role."

   - name: "person_ids"
     type: "array"